 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-A question we field on a regular basis — both here on the blog and in AwardWallet’s Facebook community, Award Travel 101 — is how to check your 5/24 status.
+A question we encounter on a regular basis, both here on the blog and in AwardWallet’s Facebook community, Award Travel 101, is how to check your 5/24 status.

-We recommend keeping a detailed spreadsheet tracking all of your credit card applications, approvals, and cancellation dates.
-However, if you don't already have these details, there are free tools that can help you determine your Chase 5/24 status for free.
+We recommend keeping a detailed record tracking all of your credit card applications, approvals, and cancellation dates.
+However, if you don't already have these details, there are free tools available that can help you determine your Chase 5/24 status.
 Here's how.

 Page Contents